• Twitter Updates

 How Intuition Can Guide Your Research & Research Business

 I recently was the recipient of the AIIP’s Connections Writer’s Award, which is presented to “the writer of the best original article published in AIIP Connections each year.”
-You can access the article here (pp. 17-19).
-In the spirit of cooperative intelligence, I will provide a summary, and encourage you independent entrepreneurs to consider joining AIIP to help you grow your business.
+Unfortunately you have to be an AIIP member to access this article.
+However, in the spirit of cooperative intelligence, I will provide a summary, and encourage you independent entrepreneurs to consider joining AIIP to help you grow your business.
 This is a group of people who want to help you succeed in your small business, whether you’re just starting out or have been in business for a while.
 In addition to full members who own their business, AIIP also offers associate membership to those who work in larger companies and student membership.

 Critical thinking and intuition are two skills that are often overlooked in this information explosion.
 We often jump to conclusions with more certainty without testing our conclusions by standing back and questioning our assumptions in a broader context.
 Likewise, many of us have lost touch with our intuition, which I consider the barometer of veracity.
 Nothing replaces the gut reaction that tells a researcher that something doesn’t feel right, something is missing, or that she is confident with her findings.